uhppoted/uhppoted-breakout/README.md

 # uhppoted-breakout

 Breakout board for the UHPPOTE TCP/IP Wiegand 26 access controllers.

-Replaces the removable CPU board with a hackable board that exposes the interface connector pins as a header.
+The breakout board substitutes the removable CPU board with a hackable board that:
+- exposes the interface connector pins as a pair of standard 2.54mm (0.1") headers
+- serialises card swipes and I/O events out to an SPI interface
+- has mounting holes for a RaspberryPi ZeroW
+- includes an onboard RTC

 ## Raison d'être

 Mostly curiosity?

-But .. it would be nice to have an access controller:
-- that is completely open source and customisable to the limits of your ability
-- that runs a standard embedded RTOS so that you can do cute and/or clever things with it
-- can host something a _RaspberryPi_ or somesuch directly on the base board obviating the need for an external host

-Also, the manufacturer has stated [categorically](https://github.com/uhppoted/uhppoted/blob/main/documentation/FAQ.md#faq) that the firmware on the access controllers is not updatable by the end user.
-Which is quite reasonable but does mean that older controllers which are otherwise running just fine have to be replaced to get upgraded functionality.
-And some installations have a **lot** of controllers.

 ## Roadmap